codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-polling-python-telegram-bot-to-production.md

 ## Create a Space for your Bot

-Log into your Code Capsules account and navigate to the "Spaces" tab.
-Once there, click the "Create A New Space For Your Apps" button.
+Log into your Code Capsules account and navigate to the “Spaces” tab.
+Once there, click the “Create A New Space For Your Apps” button.

 Follow the prompts, choosing your region and giving your Space a name, then click “Create Space”.